andre-lx/simpleFAQ/README.md

 ## Usage

-The easiest way to use this is to have always an open cli window just for the faq.
+The easiest way to use the project is to have always an open cli window just for the faq.

 Help
 ```